TanishaCooper/unsupervised_machine_learning/README.md

 * If possible, determine where the elbow of the plot is, and at which value of `k` it appears.

 ### <strong>Part 4: Make a Recommendation</strong>

 Based on your findings, write up a brief (one or two sentences) recommendation for your supervisor in your Jupyter Notebook.

-* Can the patients be clustered?
+**Can the patients be clustered?**

+   - The data (sample) is inconclusive to determine if the patients can be clustered into whether the kids have or does not have myopic.
+There was 618 samples with 14 variables.
+After scaling the data and reducing the dimensions, the principle component was reduced to 618 sample with 2 components.
+If additional dimensions were added, the data would likely allow us to show definitive clusters to help determine whether our patients are myopic or not.

-* If so, into how many clusters?
+**If so, into how many clusters?**

+   - Inconclusive